Quality Management Standard

 ISO 9001 Quality Management System Standard – Background and General Information

-ISO 9001 is an internationally accepted set of quality management system requirements that can be applied to any service or manufacturing organization, providing proven, successful approaches to achieving customer, society, and management quality goals.
+ISO 9000 is a family of management system standards, ISO 9000, ISO 9001, and ISO 9004, that can be applied to any manufacturing or service organization.
+They provide a proven, successful approach for building a management system that achieves customer and operational quality goals.
 ISO certification is the foundation for the development of your quality system; it enables process improvement and boosts the effectiveness and efficiency of your system.

 Registration is typically a service provided by an independent third-party registrar (certification body), which is capable and qualified to assess whether an organization has successfully and effectively adopted and implemented a set of requirements.
 The steps to certification generally involve a quality manual review, an on-site pre-assessment or readiness review, and an on-site registration assessment, which will confirm that the documented system meets the specifications of the standard.